-Joseph's work began as an assistant and associate to a variety of directors and producers, including Bill Castellino, Ray Roderick, Austin Pendleton, Christian Borle, Jack Hofsiss and more.
+Joseph began his career as an assistant and associate to a variety of directors and producers including Bill Castellino, Ray Roderick, Austin Pendleton, Jack Hofsiss and more.
 For eight years, Joseph continued to hone his craft under the guidance of these directors at theaters across the country.

 directed by Joseph Hayward, has struck a chord with audiences around the city – selling out at the 20th annual New York International Fringe as well as being declared as profoundly relevant to this generation by the New York Theatre Guide."